Betty

 More About Us

-The Woodman Family Foundation was established by Betty Woodman (1930-2018) and George Woodman (1932-2017) during their lifetimes.
-Love of beauty was at the heart of their lives and art.
-In this spirit, the Foundation is dedicated to stewarding the artistic legacies of Betty, George, and their daughter, Francesca Woodman (1958-1981).
+The Woodman Family Foundation was established by Betty Woodman (1930-2018) and George Woodman (1932-2017) during their lifetimes and is dedicated to stewarding their artistic legacies and that of their daughter, Francesca Woodman (1958-1981).
+We maintain a substantial collection of artworks by each artist; collaborate on exhibitions and publications; award grants; and support new scholarship through our archives.

 Latest